John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - StackOverFlow: https://stackoverflow.com/questions/18407563/gcc-doesnt-produce-line-number-information-even-with-g-option
    points out a dwarf4 versus dwarf2 options issue under Linux (which may be the cause of @iperedaagirre's TMB Issue #367) but didn't help me with line numbers in the gdb.exe error reporting under Windows.

-- With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers and hence the reason for this WSL repo.
+- With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers as Linux does and hence the reason for this WSL repo.
+See Linux_vs_Windows_gdb_errors.md in this repo.

 - To edit the user system path and other variables on a Windows 10 machine without admin rights, search for 'env' and click on 'Edit environmental variables for your account'.
 With admin rights, search for 'env', select 'Edit the system evironmental variables', select the 'Advanced' tab and click on 'Environmental Variables' at the bottom.